Proper care and avoiding high-risk activities are essential to prevent complications in individuals with a VP shunt.

 Not all physical activity must be avoided completely; many patients benefit greatly from exercise with proper safeguards:

-- Protective Padding: Wearing helmets and padded gear during cycling or low-contact sports cushions blows.
+- Protective Padding: Wearing helmets and appropriate safety gear during cycling or low-contact sports can reduce injury risk.

-- Gradual Conditioning: Build strength slowly without sudden strain on abdominal muscles.
+- Gradual Conditioning: Build strength and endurance slowly without sudden strain on the neck or abdomen.

-- Regular Follow-Ups: Routine checkups help monitor valve function after increased activity levels.
+- Regular Follow-Ups: Routine checkups help monitor valve function and recovery as activity levels increase.

-These measures help maintain health while reducing chances of accidental injury related to your VP shunt.
+These measures help maintain health while reducing the chance of accidental injury related to a VP shunt.

 A Closer Look: Activities To Avoid With A VP Shunt Table Overview